 i started combing through the lookbook, and earmarked my favorite pieces below. i was so excited - then remembered the craziness that was the lilly pulitzer "pink sunday" launch a few years ago. i was hoping against hope i wouldn't encounter the same competition this time around - black friday-esque shopping and fighting a tide of people really isn't my thing. i even prioritized which of the following items i wanted in the event everything sold out at a rapid rate.

-last night i stayed up late alongside all the fixer-upper obsessives, refreshing the target website and awaiting the collection's launch online at a "not-exactly-specified-time", which was further complicated by the end of daylight savings time. i woke up at around 1:45am from a dream i was shopping the collection in store to refresh the page and bam -- the collection was live!!
+last night i stayed up late alongside all the fixer-upper obsessives, refreshing the target website and awaiting the collection's launch online at a "not-exactly-specified-time", which was further complicated by the end of daylight savings time. i woke up at around 1:45am from a dream i was shopping the collection in store (think this was on my mind just a little?!) to refresh the page and bam -- the collection was live!!

 it has been both a blessing and a curse that i was able to get absolutely everything i wanted, and i decided to follow up my shopping spree with a trip to target itself when the store opened this morning. thankfully there was no mob scene - the 10 or so people who were lined up outside waiting for the store to open were so calm and polite, the target employees were so nice, and overall it's just been the sweetest experience. by going to the store i also had a chance to check out a lot of what i ordered online in person, and i was so impressed with how beautiful and well crafted each piece is.

 hearth and hand is christmas come early. and totally worth every penny. i can't wait for my order to start arriving!